 Do you accept guest posts?

-Yes!
-You can submit a guest post by emailing me at erin(at)girlsthatcreate(dot)com.
+Absolutely.
+You can submit a guest post by emailing erin(at)girlsthatcreate(dot)com.

 Do you review products or services?